Skip to main content

 How does the webtext help encourage the integrity of student work?

-Written by Soomo Support
+Written by Soomo Instructor Support

 Some webtexts contain open-ended questions, which automatically award students full credit for completion.
 We’ve implemented a safety net for these question types to encourage better and more robust student work.
 Where applicable, your students may be prompted to revise their responses before they can submit them for credit.
 Here’s how it works.